Ernesto Tiburcio

 Working papers

-The Local Reaction to Unauthorized Mexican Migration to the US (with Kara Ross Camarena) [Submitted]
+The Local Reaction to Unauthorized Mexican Migration to the US (with Kara Ross Camarena) [Reviewing]

 We study the political and socioeconomic impacts of unauthorized Mexican migration to the United States.
 Our shift-share identification strategy combines variation in migration inflows and migrant networks using novel administrative data to capture unauthorized migration.
 With rich county-level data, we document conservative electoral, legislative, and policy responses.
 Recent unauthorized migration increases the vote share of Republican candidates and induces more support for conservative legislation.
 It decreases total public expenditure, prompting reallocation away from education toward support for law and order.
 Three mechanisms partially explain these effects: job losses in “migrant-intensive” sectors; White flight and residential sorting; and higher out-group bias.